danimalabares/vertex-algebras/expo.md

 1. (Heisenberg algebra.)

-    - The Heisenberg Lie algebra is
+    - The "basic" Heisenberg Lie algebra is

         𝔞̂ = ⨁_{n ∈ ℤ} ℂ hₙ ⊕ ℂ K.

-    - It's Fock representation is given by hₙ ↦ (...) and K ↦ Id.
+      with Lie bracket

-    - Nakajima uses a construction similar to the lattice affine algebra but putting a supervector space (regarded as a commutative Lie algebra) as the starting object of the construction.
+        [h_n,h_m] = m\delta_{m,-n}K,    [K,𝔞̂]=0.

-      Perhaps, it is not only a supervector space V = V1 ⊕ V2 but actually a graded vector space V = ⨁_{n ∈ ℤ} V_n (which is super by the evenness or oddness of the integers).
+      Its Fock representation is given by hₙ ↦ (...) and K ↦ Id, and its character is given by...

-      Ultimately, using this algebra instead of the "basic" Heisenberg algebra leads to the mysterious factor (-1)^{i-1} in the main formula.
+    - Introduce the other three variants of the Heisenberg algebra and compute their characters.
+(Lie brackets missing!)

-      But also, the graded version of the Heisenberg superalgebra should give has a character formula that should match with Göttsche's formula, which is apparently the reason why Nakajima concludes that his representation is actually of highest weight.
+    - Compare to Göttsche's formula and confirm that Nakajima's representation, once proved, must be of highest weight.

 2. (Hilbert scheme of points.)